 It may sound more cost effective in the beginning to pack everything on your own.
 However, many times people discover that it does not go as planned when they rely on themselves, friends, or family.
 It only takes one phone call to Ontrack Moving to find out just how much money you can save by having professional assistance during your move.
 We can assist from beginning to end.

 If you have already packed, make sure that you have all the correct materials in order to keep your items safely and securely.
 Ontrack Moving can supply any materials you need to pack your items.
-Our site also has Packing Tips and hints to help you, no matter how you decide to pack.
+Our site also has a packing guide with tips and hints to help you, no matter how you decide to pack.

 • Make sure you have enough of the right sized boxes for your things.
 See our website for packing boxes.